Optimal Transmitter Placement in Realistic Urban Environments

-The Florence case studies serve to demonstrate that the results of IA-SPA remain robust under various operational constraints.
+The exclusionary zone and continuous deployment studies serve to demonstrate that the results of IA-SPA remain robust under various operational constraints.
 When considering an exclusionary zone, the algorithm achieved an 55\% edge-rate improvement under placement constraints.
-Similarly we also showed that the algorithm is capable of incremental deployment by computing optimal transmitters to be added to an existing infrastructure, which resulted in a 29\% improvement in data rate and a 79\% reduction in peak interference.
+Similarly we also showed that the algorithm is capable of incremental deployment by computing optimal transmitters to be added to an existing infrastructure, which resulted in a 29\% improvement in data rate and a 30\% reduction in interference.